GoogleCloudPlatform/dagify/README.md

 Here we outline how to run each of the components independently for development on your local machine.

 ## Running API Server Locally (Development Mode)
+execute the following in the root directory of the project to start the application.

 ```bash

 make api-clean